jcs-elpa/file-header/README.md

 ### Step 4.

-Lastly, you can define your own insert template function by calling `file-header-insert-template-by-file-path` by passing the template file path. <br/>
+Lastly, you can define your own insert template function by calling `file-header-insert-template-by-file-path` bypassing the template file path.

 Example function that insert the Java template.
-You can either set interactive or not interactive depends on your own usage.
+You can either set interactive or not interactive depends on your usage.

 ```el
 (defun insert-java-template ()
   "Insert the template for Java file."